yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-QSPI.rst

                  |                                 |
                  +---------------------------------+

-.. ifconfig:: CONFIG_part_variant in ('J784S4')
+.. ifconfig:: CONFIG_part_variant in ('J784S4', 'J722S')

-    J784S4 is similar to J721S2, only difference being that OSPI0 is muxed externally between a NOR and a NAND flash through a physical switch.
+    |__PART_FAMILY_DEVICE_NAMES__| is similar to J721S2, only difference
+    being that OSPI0 is muxed externally between a NOR and a NAND flash through a physical switch.
 OSPI NOR and OSPI NAND can't be used at the same time, they need to be selected by changing a physical configuration switch on the EVM board before driver probes them.
 CONFIG SW3.1 should be in OFF state to use OSPI NOR, and in ON STATE for OSPI NAND.

     **Flashing images to OSPI NOR flash**